Financial-Times/dotcom-page-kit/packages/dotcom-build-sass/README.md

 [PostCSS] is configured with the [Autoprefixer] and [cssnano] transforms.

 The CSS loader has `@import` and `url()` resolution disabled as these should be handled by Sass.

-Several [hooks](#hooks) are provided in order to access and modify the configuration.

 [rule]: https://webpack.js.org/configuration/module/#rule
 [sass-loader]: https://github.com/webpack-contrib/sass-loader